richarddmorey/tweetRcode/README.md

 The package has two features (right now):

 * **Tweet plain text from R.** Highlight text, select "Get a blog" from the RStudio addins menu (under tweetRcode), and the package will split the text, add tweet numbers (if necessary), and then tweet for you.
 The tweets will be properly threaded.
+You can add an active plot to the tweet.

 ![Tweeting text from RStudio](http://richarddmorey.org/content/img/tweetRcode_tweet.gif)